 Select your account and confirm your password.
 Click on the Continue button.

-Select the most recent restore point to resolve the blue screen error.
+Select the most recent restore point to resolve the blue screen error message.

 Windows 10 is one of the most stable operating systems today.
-However, it consistently needs updates to ensure safety for your system and files.
+However, it consistently needs updates to ensure your system’s and files’ safety.

 Sometimes, if you use Windows Update to upgrade your system, you may see a Blue Screen of Death.
 This happens when one or multiple installation files are damaged during the download.
-You can fix Windows 10 errors by removing these damaged files and redownloading them.
+You can fix Windows 10 errors by removing and re-downloading these damaged files.

 Clear the preselected options and instead check the Temporary Windows installation files option.

 According to reports, one of the most common reasons users experience a blue screen of death error is due to a recent update.
-This can be a simple update of a software driver or a newer version of Windows 10.
+This can be a simple software driver update or a newer version of Windows 10.

-There is a range of reasons why this could happen, but mainly due to incompatibility issues.
+There is a range of reasons why these blue screen error codes could happen, but mainly due to incompatibility issues.
 Corrupted or incorrect files can also cause blue screen of death errors.
-To fix the blue screen of death error, you can uninstall the incompatible app.
+You can uninstall the incompatible app to fix the blue screen of the death error.

 Hold down the Windows + R keys on your keyboard, type in “appwiz.cpl” on the run command line, and press “enter.”